 The School District will indemnify the Board and individual Board members to the extent permitted by law.
 The School District will also purchase and keep in effect insurance policies for the defense and indemnification of the Board and individual Board members.

 Conflict of Interest

-Board members are expected to conduct themselves in a manner that does not create or give the appearance of a conflict of interest prohibited by law.
+Board members are expected to conduct themselves in a manner that does not create or give the appearance of conflict of interest prohibited by law.
+Board members may consult the Administrative Procedures implementing Policy 4000.05 for additional information concerning conflicts of interest prohibited by law.